boots-edu/textbook/source/original/week11.md

 Now I can refer to the DrawPoint object as a Pointand I know it contains an x and a y without havingto know anything else about DrawPoint\.

 We are guaranteed that DrawPoint contains an x anda y member\, because it implements point\.
-If it doesn’t\, the code won’t compile\.
+If it doesn't\, the code won't compile\.

 <span style="color:#569CD6">export</span>  <span style="color:#D4D4D4"> </span>  <span style="color:#569CD6">interface</span>  <span style="color:#D4D4D4"> Point\{</span>